 Page 67-68 As of May 3, early park admission returned to Universal Studios Florida only.
 Olivanders in Diagon Alley does operate during EPA.

 Page 68-69 2-Park Early Park Admission returned starting June 14, 2021, through the peak summer season.
 Olivanders is open during Early Park Admission at both parks.
-VelociCoaster is not officially included in EPA, but may open its queue to early guests and begin running about 30 minutes prior to regular park opening.
+VelociCoaster is not officially included in EPA, but it may open its queue to early guests and begin running about 30 minutes prior to regular park opening.
 Guests participating in EPA at Islands of Adventure walk clockwise through Marvel Super Hero Island to the Wizarding World of Harry Potter; day guests may enter early but are held in Seuss Landing until regular opening time.

 Page 74 Lanyards at Universal now cost $13-$15, plus $1-$3 for the ticket pouch.

 Page 76–77 On peak attendance days, Virtual Line passes are first distributed approximately 20–30 minutes before the park’s scheduled opening time, with the first return windows beginning 5 or 10 minutes before the official opening.
 On less busy days, Virtual Line passes may not be available until standby wait times build later in the day, if at all.
 Not all of the day’s allocated Virtual Line passes are available at once; additional batches of return times are released around 11 a.m., 2 p.m., and 4 p.m.
 Some off-site hotels along Major Boulevard, such as the Best Western Plus Universal Inn, are inside the Virtual Line geofence.

 Page 86 Sapphire Falls Resort reopened on May 18, 2021.